firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-73:28">But it is good for me to draw near to God: I have put my trust in the Lord GOD, that I may declare all thy works.</p>

-<p id="psa-74:1"><Maschil of Asaph.> O God, why hast thou cast us off for ever? why doth thine anger smoke against the sheep of thy pasture?</p>
+<p id="psa-74:1">O God, why hast thou cast us off for ever? why doth thine anger smoke against the sheep of thy pasture?</p>

 <p id="psa-74:2">Remember thy congregation, which thou hast purchased of old; the rod of thine inheritance, which thou hast redeemed; this mount Zion, wherein thou hast dwelt.</p>